srid/ema-template/README.md

 # Ema Template

-A very simple example [Ema](https://ema.srid.ca/) site that is based on Blaze HTML & TailwindCSS 3.
+A very simple example [Ema](https://ema.srid.ca/) site that is based on Lucid2 & TailwindCSS 3.
 Use it to bootstrap your next static site using Ema.

 The generated HTML site can be previewed here: https://srid.github.io/ema-template/